 Compile and review data to ensure accuracy for merchandising decisions, analyze weekly trading reports and identify strong/slow sellers to make the right buying choices, attend fashion shows to understand the trends of the coming seasons, attend showroom appointments to get in touch with the products and accessories, learn more about the fabrics, the colors, and the size, and place orders for the store, build connections with suppliers and form agreements on payments while organizing the purchase, and oversee the deliveries and stock levels of each store.

-You can find buyers working for a single brand, say Gucci, responsible for choosing from the latest collection what products to stock in the Gucci store they represent.
+You can find buyers working for a single brand, say Gucci, who are responsible for choosing from the latest collection what products to stock in the Gucci store they represent.
 Other fashion buyers work for department stores such as Saks Fifth Avenue, Selfridges, La Rinascente…online retailers (Net-a-Porter, MyTheresa…) and visit showrooms of different brands (Prada, Fendi, etc) to decide what to stock in their stores or eCommerce.

 Global fashion brands usually don’t have a single buyer; it is common to have buying teams where each buyer has his own niche and is assigned a certain product category: the womenswear buyer, menswear buyer, and accessories buyer.
 In addition, there are buyers who can be collection-based only and responsible for a particular region – some for a US market, others for Europe or Asia, and so on.